ditServices/ditServices/README.md

 # About DIT Services

-DIT Services provides comprehensive digital imaging solutions for Television Film and Commerical Productions across Wales and the South West UK.
+DIT Services provides comprehensive digital imaging solutions for television, film and commerical productions across Wales and the South West UK.

 At DIT Services, we operate out of Cardiff, delivering an array of state-of-the-art equipment and services tailored to the exacting demands of the TV, film, and commercial industry.
 Our offerings encompass a spectrum of tools, from high-performance media transcoding workstations to portable laptop kits and on-set equipment.